 Past Undergraduate Students

 Varun Biddanda earned his B.Sc. at Trent, where he joined us in fall 2020 for his Conservation Biology Internship.
 He first worked with Verena and Emily to quantify growth rates in Typha seedlings under varying conditions.
 From Jan. – July 2021, Varun contributed to a collaborative herptile road mortality study, using data from the Wetlands and Reptiles Project to explore whether local abundance of herptiles predict road mortality rates.

 Lisa Browning worked as a summer research technician on our bat team in 2018 and 2019, and she and Allie also conducted a study of nocturnal behavior in spotted and Blanding’s turtles.
 Since then, she worked as a field technician with the Ontario Turtle Conservation Centre, and she is currently employed by the Toronto Zoo.

-Lim Comsa joined our 2019 summer research team while completing their undergraduate degree in Molecular Genetics at the University of Toronto, with a minor in Biology.
+L. Caden Comsa joined our 2019 summer research team while completing their undergraduate degree in Molecular Genetics at the University of Toronto, with a minor in Biology.
 They used pattern recognition software to identify foxsnakes by their tail patterns, to link neonate capture records to subsequent captures of mature snakes.
-They are now pursuing graduate studies in evolutionary biology at Rutgers University.
+Caden is now pursuing graduate studies in evolutionary biology at Rutgers University.

 Dana Driscoll conducted an honours thesis project with us in 2020-21, during her B.Sc. at Trent University.
 She used data from the Wetlands and Reptiles Project to explore how road mortality of common reptile and amphibian species varies through time.